190930-UTA-CW-Go/project-0/Readme.md

 ## Garner Deng
 Insert project description here.

-## Example: The Banking App
+## Example: Employee Reimbursement App
-- [] Customers should be able to:
+- [x] Employees should be able to:
-    - [] Register with a username and password
+    - [x] Register with a username and password
-    - [] Authenticate (login) with that usename and password
+    - [x] Authenticate (login) with that usename and password
-    - [] Apply to open an account
-    - [] Apply for joint accounts with other customers
-    - [] Withdraw, deposit, and transfer funds between accounts
+    - [x] Submit reimbursement ticket
+    - [x] View pending, approved, and denied reimbursements
-- [] Employees should be able to:
+- [x] Managers should be able to:
-    - [] View customer information
+    - [x] View employee reimbursements
-    - [] Approve/deny open applications for accounts
+    - [x] Approve/deny open reimbursement requests
-- [] All account and user information should persist to files or a database
+- [x] All accounts and reimbursements should persist to files or a database
-- [] Usable from command line args, interactive text menus, or through HTTP
+- [x] Usable from command line args, interactive text menus, or through HTTP
 - [] Basic validation and testing

 # User Stories
 - [x] List
-- [] Each
+- [x] Each
-- [] User
+- [x] User
-- [] Story
+- [x] Story

 # Instructions
 ## Insert environment, build, and execution documentation here: